 The choice between standard trim levels in performance is apparent for drivers looking for a powerful SUV for Tyler driving, and we’re talking about Jeep, so we have to mention fun possibilities for East Texas weekends!

-The 2019 Jeep Grand Cherokee features the Trail Rated® Tough badge and has a Jeep® Brand 4×4 system, starting with the base trim, for better traction on rough terrain around the Gilmer area.
+The 2019 Jeep Grand Cherokee features the Trail Rated® Tough badge and has a Jeep® Brand 4×4 system, starting with the base trim, for better traction on rough terrain around the Longview area.

 This SUV is specially sealed and protected, so it’s able to handle driving through up to 20 inches of water, and the Selec-Terrain® Traction Management System allows you to adapt to the type of road or path your on to accomodate for the conditions.